 Conditions we Treat

 ColumbiaDoctors cardiologists at NewYork Presbyterian Medical Group Westchester are here to help you take care of your heart, avoid chronic heart disease and recover from congestive heart failure or other cardiac conditions.
 Catheterization procedures are performed at our two state-of-the-art cardiac catheterization laboratories at NewYork-Presbyterian Westchester (formerly Lawrence Hospital), a campus of NYP.

 Some of our expert cardiologists from ColumbiaDoctors at NYP Medical Group Westchester, also known as Westchester Cardiology, have operated in the Westchester region and at NewYork-Presbyterian Westchester (formerly Lawrence Hospital) in Bronxville, proudly serving our culturally diverse community for decades.

 Diagnostic assessments may include:

 Advanced Heart Care in Westchester

-Patients who require cardiac catheterization for angiography, angioplasty, stent insertion, or an arrhythmia may be treated in the Cardiac Catheterization Laboratory at NewYork-Presbyterian Lawrence Hospital or NewYork-Presbyterian/ Columbia University Irving Medical Center.
+Patients who require cardiac catheterization for angiography, angioplasty, stent insertion, or an arrhythmia may be treated in the Cardiac Catheterization Laboratory at NewYork-Presbyterian Westchester (formerly Lawrence Hospital) or NewYork-Presbyterian/ Columbia University Irving Medical Center.